andythehart/TechCatalyst_capston3/README.md

 # Overview
 To achieve our mission statement for this Project we leveraged TLC Trip Record Data by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).
 This Data had Yellow and green taxi records which included fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
 After cleaning and transfroming this data we gain valuable insights on :
 - #### How To Build a Dynamic Pricing System Based on Collisions and Rides
-- #### Discovered How To Implement Sophisticated Route Optimization Procedures That Can Be Used for Dynamic Pricing as Well as
+- #### Discovered How To Implement Sophisticated Route Optimization Procedures That Can Be Used To Make Money As Well As To Save Money
 - #### Optimizing Taxi Revenue By Supplementing the City's Other Public Transit Offerings